 The injured party of the alleged act of domestic violence is the driver of the case.
 To a large extent, the Prosecutor may respect the wishes of the Plaintiff unless the Prosecutor believes it is in the interest of the community to proceed with the prosecution.

 The Prosecutor brings evidence to a Jury or Judge that shows evidence of guilt of the crime alleged.
-It is the Prosecutor’s job to bring forth all the evidence in the case from the injured party, law enforcement, photographs, as well as digital and audio recordings.
-They argue the case to the best of their ability and let a Jury decide whether the government proved beyond every reasonable doubt that an act of domestic violence was committed.
+It is the Prosecutor’s job to bring forth all the evidence in the case from the injured party, Law Enforcement, photographs, as well as digital and audio recordings.
+They argue the case to the best of their ability and let a Jury decide whether the government proved beyond every reasonable doubt that an act of domestic violence was committed in West Palm Beach.